lambda826/My-Notebook/99 Interview/BQ.md

 - Briefly talk about the learnings you took from the situation.
 - Show that you proactively communicated the issue and its resolution to all the stakeholders.

+# Tell me about yourself
+- Current & past experiences
+- Your core strengths
+- Your personality
+- Ability to respond to unstructured question
+- How well you can connect with your colleagues
+- Communicate your ideas clearly and effe

 # Tell me about a time you disaggreed with someone
 - **Evaluation**